li6in9muyou/li6in9muyou.github.io/_posts/2023-03-05-distributed-systems.md

 - When multiple computers are modifying a same file or directory, those modification should not interference each other unexpectedly.

+To address above issues, IO operations on shard files follows strict rules.

+- cache is invalid without holding a lock
+- acquire a lock before read
+- write before release a lock

+Communication protocols between a Frangipani client and Petal:

+1. request to a lock server
+2. grant

 ## atomicity

 The system should grantee some file operations be atomic e.g. create and delete files.